MahdiehNejati/portfolio/_projects/002_youBotRetrieve.md

 2. Grasp control of the 5 degree of freedom arm

   * youbot_grasp_msr

-You can watch a clip of the youBot working with our package [here](https://vimeo.com/114483339 "vimeo clip for youbot_retrieve_msr").

 At present, the robot can only grasp a block of limited dimensions, using a predefined static map.